strawberryfg/c2f-3dhm-human-caffe/README.md

 ----
 ## Prerequisites
 - Ubuntu / Windows
-- 12 GB TITAN Card / 8 GB GTX 1070 (if you want to run on Alienware PC)
+- 12 GB TITAN Card / 8 GB GTX 1070 (if you want to run on Alienware PC😏)